Saint Petersburg: Waterways

 The city is also served by passenger and cargo seaports in the Neva Bay of the Gulf of Finland, Baltic Sea, the river port higher up the Neva and tens of smaller passenger stations on both banks of the Neva river.
 It is a terminus of both the Volga–Baltic and White Sea–Baltic waterways.

 The first high bridge that does not need to be drawn, the 2824 m Big Obukhovsky Bridge opened in 2004.
 Meteor hydrofoils link the city centre to the coastal towns of Kronstadt and Shlisselburg from May through October.
-In the warmer months, many smaller boats and water-taxis navigate the city's canals.
+In the warmer months, many smaller boats and water taxis navigate the city's canals.

-The shipping company St. Peter Line operates two ferries that sail from Helsinki to Saint Petersburg and from Stockholm to Saint Petersburg.
+The shipping company St. Peter Line operates ferries that sail from Helsinki and Stockholm to Saint Petersburg.

 Rail

 The Sapsan high-speed train runs between Saint Petersburg and Moscow.

-The city is the final destination for a web of intercity and suburban railways, served by five different railway terminals (Baltiysky, Finlyandsky, Ladozhsky, Moskovsky and Vitebsky), (Note: Until 2001, the Varshavsky Rail Terminal served as a major station; it now is a railway museum.) as well as dozens of non-terminal railway stations within the federal subject.
+The city is the final destination for a web of intercity and suburban railways, served by five different railway terminals (Baltiysky, Finlyandsky, Ladozhsky, Moskovsky and Vitebsky), (Note: Until 2001, the Varshavsky Rail Terminal served as a major station; it now is a railway museum.) as well as dozens of non-terminal train stations within the federal subject.
 Saint Petersburg has international railway connections to Helsinki, Finland; Berlin, Germany; and many former republics of the USSR.
-The Helsinki railway, built in 1870 and 443 km long, had until 2022 trains running five times a day, in a journey lasting about three and a half hours with the Allegro train.
+The Riihimäki–Saint Petersburg railway, which goes most of the way to Helsinki, built in 1870 and 443 km long, had until 2022 trains running five times a day, in a journey lasting about three and a half hours with Allegro's VR Class Sm6 train.

-The Moscow–Saint Petersburg Railway opened in 1851, and is 651 km long; the commute to Moscow now requires from three and a half to nine hours.
+The Saint Petersburg–Moscow railway opened in 1851, and is 651 km long; the commute to Moscow now requires from three and a half to nine hours.

 In 2009, Russian Railways launched a high-speed service for the Moscow–Saint Petersburg route.
 The new train, known as Sapsan, is a derivative of the popular Siemens Velaro train; various versions of this already operate in some European countries.
 It set records for the fastest train in Russia on 2 May 2009, travelling at 281 km/h and on 7 May 2009, travelling at 290 km/h.

 From 12 December 2010 until March 2022, Karelian Trains, a joint venture between Russian Railways and VR (Finnish Railways), has been running Alstom Pendolino operated high-speed services between Saint Petersburg's Finlyandsky and Helsinki's Central railway stations.
 These services are branded as "Allegro" trains.
 "Allegro" is known for suffering from some big technical problems from time to time, which sometimes result in significant delays and even cancellation of tourists' trips.
 The service has been suspended indefinitely in the context of the Russian invasion of Ukraine and is not expected to resume.